Is your study schedule working for you?

 How do you manage your time?

-Time management was probably a constant challenge in your life even before you added online study to the mix.
-It’s a bigger challenge now, so you must manage your time more effectively than ever before.
-Now that your course is underway, review how much time you spend on your studies and, just as importantly, how much time is spent resting and recharging.
+Time management was probably a bit of a challenge in your life even before you added online study to the mix.
+It may be a bigger challenge now, so it might be an ideal time to find ways to manage your time more effectively.
+A great place to start is reviewing how much time you spend on your studies and, just as importantly, how much time is spent resting and recharging.
 Striking the right balance is vital, and should be reflected in your schedule.

-Sleep doctor Micheal Breus, author of The Power of When1, suggests we learn more between 10:00 am to 2:00 p.m. and again from 4:00 p.m. to 10:00 p.m.
+Sleep doctor Micheal Breus, author of The Power of When, suggests we learn more between 10.00 am to 2.00 pm and again from 4.00 pm to 10.00 pm.
 Does your study schedule coincide with these times?
-Or are your best hours spent doing something else?
+Or are you spending these optimal hours doing something else?
 Identifying periods of peak productivity and learning, whether they’re in line with Dr Breus’s thinking or not, should be priorities as you carry out your review.

 “…the general consensus is that consolidated sleep throughout a whole night is optimal for learning and memory.”